mithin-kumar/Review-analyser/README.md

 # Review-analyser

-A Natural Language processing Project.
+A Natural Language Processing Project.

-Dataset containing reviews of customer of a resturant where  each review is classified as either positive review(1) or negative review(0) is used to train our ML model
+The dataset containing reviews of customers of a restaurant where each review is classified as either positive review(1) or negative review(0) is used to train our ML model

-Feature extraction techniques used: BagofWords and TFIDF
+Feature extraction techniques used: Bag of Words and TFIDF

-accuracy achieved using NaiveBayes algorithm:67%
+the accuracy achieved using NaiveBayes algorithm:67%

-Accuracy  achived  using Support Vector Machine algorithm: on training set:99.7% on testing set:84%
+The accuracy achieved using Support Vector Machine algorithm: on training set:99.7% on testing set:84%